 Who is Behind

 Hello.
 My name is Jasmine Powell.
 I’m an artist, writer, creative project facilitator, creative practice coach and public speaker.
-I’ve struggled to express myself creatively for over twenty years and am finding my voice.
+I’ve struggled to express myself creatively for over twenty years since I completed a Bachelor of Creative Arts at The University of Melbourne/Victorian College of the Arts.
+I am finding my voice.

 I realise the best use of my mind is to create art and share my thoughts on mental health.